-Parameter Seabasin Ř sults Baltic • AlS data are required for oil platform leak and wind farm siting, but is lacking in EMODnet. • Information required for identification of IUCN categories for approximately 15% of MPA's is not readily available, scattered among different sources and mostly in national languages.
+Parameter Seabasin Results Baltic • AIS data are required for oil platform leak and wind farm siting, but is lacking in EMODnet.
+Information required for identification of IUCN categories for approximately 15% of MPA's is not readily available, scattered among different sources and mostly in national languages.
 However, when access to the needed information is set, data are usually adequate for assigning IUCN categories.
 Black Sea • Maritime traffic data provided by VTMS are very useful but should be made freely available for scientific use.
-Mediterranean • Maritime traffic data are essential for the assigned task and input data sets are totally inadequate because of negative scores for visibility, INSPIRE Catalogue, responsiveness, horizontal and temporal coverage, temporal validity.
+Mediterranean Maritime traffic data are essential for the assigned task and input data sets are totally inadequate because of negative scores for visibility, INSPIRE Catalogue, responsiveness, horizontal and temporal coverage, temporal validity.
 In addition data should be made available to the research community following a protocol to be developed as soon as possible.
 North Sea • After 24 hours there was no data obtained on the locations of tourist beaches and shipping lanes.
 Tourist beaches Arctic • It appears there are not too many tourist beaches in the Arctic (yet).
-North Sea After 24 hours there was no data obtained on the locations of tourist beaches and shipping lanes.
-Fishing Arctic • • • • For assessing fishing impact, the coding of the presented unit of effort data is not always clear, making it not possible to use the data.
+North Sea • After 24 hours there was no data obtained on the locations of tourist beaches and shipping lanes.
+Fishing Arctic For assessing fishing impact, the coding of the presented unit of effort data is not always clear, making it not possible to use the data.
 Due to privacy issues high-spatial resolution data on fishing impact is not readily available for general use.
-Specific organisations that were addressed to identify accessible data did not reply.
-Information on fishing impact is scarce and mostly on low-spatial level resolution; it was not possible to generate an overall overview of fishing impact in the Arctic area.
-Atlantic • To date the most comprehensive and recent datasets available on bottom fishing effort and intensity are a series of maps generated in 2016 by the ICES Working Group on Spatial Fisheries Data (WGSFD) who assembled VMS data from vessels, coupled with log book data obtained via a data call to 21 countries of the NE Atlantic and Baltic Sea (four of them did not submit data and in another case data was worthless).
-These maps only cover the OSPAR area, their time coverage is from 2009 onwards and their resolution 0.05 degrees (\sim 5 km).
+Specific organisations that were addressed to identify accessible data did not reply. • Information on fishing impact is scarce and mostly on low-spatial level resolution; it was not possible to generate an overall overview of fishing impact in the Arctic area.
+Atlantic by the ICES Working Group on Spatial Fisheries Data (WGSFD) who assembled VMS data from vessels, coupled with log book data obtained by the ICES Working Group on Spatial Fisheries Data (WGSFD) who assembled VMS data from vessels, coupled with log book data obtained via a data call to 21 countries of the NE Atlantic and Baltic Sea (four of them did not submit data and in another case data was worthless).
+These maps only cover the OSPAR area, their time coverage is from 2009 onwards and their resolution 0.05 degrees (~5 km).
 If the purpose is to assess fisheries impact on seabed habitats, this resolution is significantly lower than that of the broadscale habitat maps provided by the EMODnet Seabed Habitat lot (250m).
 Quality assurance is non-existent and this needs to be rectified.
-Baltic ••• Fisheries data (VMS-data) are spatially and temporally restricted, they are only available at a scale of grid-cell size of approx. 10 km x 5km for the years 2009-2013 at a yearly scale.
+Baltic Fisheries data (VMS-data) are spatially and temporally restricted, they are only available at a scale of grid-cell size of approx. 10 km x 5km for the years 2009-2013 at a yearly scale.
 For fishery impact assessment, species data are considered available and adequate, but variable in quality, e.g., variable prediction confidence in modelled data and substantial extrapolations due to lack of ecological data in some areas.